 Get the latest from TODAY

-Here's the good news: If you're using a duvet cover, which should be washed once a month, duvets can go an impressive five to 10 years without needing to be cleaned.
+Here's the good news: A duvet cover should be washed once a month, but duvets themselves can go an impressive five to 10 years without needing to be cleaned.

 How to spot clean your duvet